 Many local families and individuals look forward to ice skating on Depot Pond each winter, but it's important to familiarize yourself with safety precautions before you lace up your skates.
-Ice skate rentals are not available, please bring your own.
+Ice skate rentals are not available, so please bring your own.

 Safety is of utmost importance when it comes to using the Depot Pond for ice skating this winter.
 If you aren't certain, always check the Riverwalk flag status, or contact us at 630-879-5235 to see if the pond is open for use.
-The red flag means skating is prohibited and the green flag means it is safe to skate.
+The red flag means skating is prohibited, and the green flag means it is safe to skate.
 The alert notification will change on this webpage when it is safe to skate.

 After the ice is a safe depth and the snow has been cleared, skating is open.

 The Depot Pond didn't always look the way it does now.
 At one time, the entire area, including the Batavia Depot Museum, Walgreens and McDonalds, was a channel of the Fox River.
 That's how Island Avenue got its name and the tradition of ice skating began.

 Back in the 40s and 50s, skaters would stay warm by building fires in metal trash bins.
 It wasn't until the Batavia Depot Museum was moved to its current location on the Riverwalk that skaters had an official warming house.
 The basement of the Museum was used as a warming house from 1975 until 1990 when it was converted into exhibit space.
 Today, skaters have access to the Peg Bond Center as a place to warm up and take a break from skating.